ysyk2021/the-productive-sales-manager-how-to-lead-your-team-to-success/src/chapter-5-2.md

-# Techniques for Setting Clear and Measurable Sales Goals

 In this chapter, we will delve into various techniques for setting clear and measurable sales goals.
 As a productive sales manager, it is essential to establish goals that are specific, achievable, and aligned with overall business objectives.
 By utilizing these techniques, you can effectively guide your team towards success and drive optimal sales performance.